jbatalha1/restws_personal/README.txt

 DESC for the meta control direction.

 /taxonomy_term.json?sort=tid&direction=DESC

+You can limit the results with the meta control limit which is by default 100.
+To navigate through the generated pages, you have to use meta control page.

+/node.json?limit=10&page=3

+The output always has a self, a first and a last element, which contain a link to the current, first and last page.
+If your current page isn't the last or the first one, RestWS will also generate prev and next links.
+For xml they can be found in the tags <link /> in the first hierarchy.

 If one of your resource properties collides with one of RestWS meta control keywords, you have prefix it with property_, when specifying it as filter.